Qarik-Group/tiny-tutorials/spruce-merge-array-items/README.md

 spruce merge */metadata.yml
 ```

-The output might look similar to:
+The output will look similar to:

 ```yaml
 tutorials: